revatengshe/ODT2026-ProjectManagementTemplate/README.md

 ## 4.3 Player Journey
 Describe exactly how a player will use the project.

-1. **Approach:** `They see the video game being projected on a screen and two balance boards kept in front of the screen`
+1. **Approach:** `They see the video game being projected on a screen and two balance boards and two chairs kept in front of the screen`
-2. **Start:** `By standing on their respective balance boards`
+2. **Start:** `By sitting on a chair and placing their feet on the balance board`
 3. **First Action:** `Figuring out the controls and the amount of tilt required`
-4. **Main Interaction:** `The player tilts the balance board, it hits a wedge kept on its respective direction to prevent the balance board from toppling over`
+4. **Main Interaction:** `he player presses and tilts the board with their feet, controlling movement through foot pressure and direction`
 5. **System Response:** `For example, if the watergirl balance board is tilted towards the right, the ultrasonic sensor on the right will trigger a 'D' keypress which will make Watergirl move to the right.
 The same for Fireboy and his respective controls.  `
 6. **Win / Lose / End Condition:** `Win: When both the characters are able to successfully make it till the end of the level.
                                     Lose: When one of the character dies`